apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-Extensions.md

 At a minimum, your overlay will need to include the following modules:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-core-webflow" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-core-webflow" %}

 #### Design